Biohazardyee/cpp_assignement/README.md

 ## Final Words

-I hope you will enjoy this simple program (I doubt you will lol aint notihing fun about).
+I hope you will enjoy this simple program (I doubt you will lol, aint nothing fun about it).

 Looking forward for your code reviews on monday, they will be valuable.